dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 | %xmm2-%xmm7  | used to pass floating point arguments   | No                |
 | %xmm8-%xmm15 | temporary registers                     | No                |
 ```

+# x86 Calling convention specifics

+The managed x86 calling convention uses a variant of the Windows x86 "fastcall" calling convention.
+The first two register-eligible arguments are passed in ecx and edx respectively.
+1, 2, or 4 byte integer primitives and structs that trivially wrap a 4-byte primitive integer are eligible for registers.
+Structs that do not trivially wrap a 4-byte primitive integer or a register-eligible struct are passed on the stack.
+The this argument and the hidden arguments mentioned earlier in this document are also eligible for registers.
+All non-register eligible arguments are pushed on the stack in argument order.
+This is in contrast to the unmanaged calling conventions, cdecl, stdcall, thiscall, and fastcall, which push the arguments in reverse order onto the stack.